karnpapon/karnpapon_site/src/markdowns/2019/seeq.md

 - MIDIAccess in WebAPI.

 ------
-# Caveats.
+# Caveats
  Seeq relied on external DAW/software to send MIDI to, it’d be great to have it’s own internal synth also it’s still unstable, and buggy.

 ------
-# Notes.
+# Notes

-bigs up for an Orca, live coding environment, for inspirations.
+bigs up for an [Orca](https://hundredrabbits.itch.io/orca), live coding environment, for inspirations.

 ---